 Dr Nyari's Science School

-We do science!
+We do science and maths!

-We offer complete science programmes from KS3- KS5 at affordable prices.
+We offer complete programmes from KS3- KS5 at affordable prices.
 Delivered through video lessons, live virtual classrooms, comprehensive notes, home practicals, assessments and exam practice.

 In addition intensive exam revision courses are available three times per year, and online private tuition.